athalhammer/fasterid/README.md

 ## Advanced

 The service accepts also three parameters: `prefix`, `number`, and `rdf`.
-The first can be used for creating individual identifiers, the second is creating a batch with a certain number of ids, the third uses the `prefix` to create valid RDF.
-All parameters are optional but `rdf` depends on `prefix`: the concatenation of `prefix` and the generated erdi8 identifier MUST form a valid absolute IRI. `number` and `prefix` and can be configured respecting max batch size and prefix length.
+The first can be used for creating individual identifiers with a prefix, the second is creating a batch with a certain number of ids, the third uses the `prefix` or the `FASTER_ID_DEFAULT_PREFIX` environment setting to create valid RDF.
+All parameters are optional.
+For the `rdf = true` settings the generated erdi8 identifier MUST form a valid absolute IRI together with the provided `prefix` or `FASTER_ID_DEFAULT_PREFIX`. `number` and `prefix` and can be configured respecting max batch size and prefix length.

 ```
 $ curl -X POST http://127.0.0.1:8000 --data '{"number": 5, "prefix": "https://example.com/", "rdf": true}' -H "content-type: application/json" | jq